FeesWizard

 Cheapest for a active investor

-Percentage fees are currency-neutral; flat fees are shown in USD as published by the platforms.
+All figures in euros; fees published in another currency are converted at a fixed reference rate.
 Totals exclude fund/ETF ongoing charges (OCF), the bid–offer spread, and government taxes such as UK stamp duty or local financial-transaction taxes, which apply on any platform.

 Read down the commission column and the picture is the same across Europe as it is in Britain: almost every large platform now offers commission-free share and ETF dealing, so headline commission is no longer where a European portfolio leaks money.
 The decisive cost for an EU investor buying US shares or dollar-denominated assets is the currency-conversion (FX) fee — it applies to the whole converted amount, on the way in and again on the way out, and it scales with everything you trade.
-Scalable Capital charges no FX fee at all, so the moment a profile involves converting euros it pulls clear of rivals that are also commission-free but still take a slice on every conversion.
+Trading 212 keeps that FX fee to just 0.15%, the lowest in our EU dataset, which is what lets it undercut platforms that match it on commission.

 The ranking does shift with usage, which is why we publish three profiles rather than one verdict.
 Flat per-trade commissions and fixed withdrawal fees barely register for a casual investor placing a handful of trades, but they compound for an active trader placing a hundred — and a percentage FX fee that looked trivial on a small pot dominates once the traded value climbs into five figures.
 Read the profile that matches your own behaviour, not just the top of the first table.
 For the full anatomy of every charge, our Broker Fee Index breaks the market down fee by fee.